BigMechanismTableReading/TableReadingSystem/README.md

 2. `mvn clean compile assembly:single`
 3. `java ([optional but may be necessary] -Xmx16384m) -jar BigMechanismTableReader-0.0.1-jar.with-dependencies.jar "(filename)" (0,1,2 or 3 depending on configuration)`

+##Example
+The directory PMC1459033 contains an example (the inputs/outputs from a full run).
+*files - contains the original files and supplementary material *tables - the protobuf output from the files
+*papers - the original file (no tables in it, this directory is not used) *index_cards - the output from the system

-###Please visit the [wiki](https://github.com/BigMechanismTableReading/TableReadingSystem/wiki) for more information and options
+##Please visit the [wiki](https://github.com/BigMechanismTableReading/TableReadingSystem/wiki) for more information and options